-James has also worked for Dan Rather Reports, Current TV and The Nation, reporting on a range of topics from youth politics in Pakistan to the European debt crisis to the rebuilding of New Orleans after Hurricane Katrina.
-James has received several honors for his work including two Gerald Loeb awards, the top prize in business reporting.
-He is a graduate of the University of Pennsylvania and lives in New York City.
+Jacoby has received several honors for his work, including a duPont award, a Peabody award, and two Gerald Loeb awards, the top prize in business reporting.
+He is fluent in French, a graduate of the University of Pennsylvania, and lives in New York City.